RizeLabs/encifher-docs/docs/tools/fhevmjs.md

 #### Re-encrypting inputs using instance created above

 Re-encrypting inputs allows user to encrypt input under their own public key.
 So that only the user can decrypt the value.
 Further the re-encryption request is catered through threshold network which encrypts the input under a different user provided public key without decrypting it.
+(Never underestimate the power of cryptography ✨)

 Ahh you don't have to get into theory to use it 😂